Fall back: Daylight saving time ends early Sunday morning in Robeson County | Robesonian

-LUMBERTON— Two days before elections on Sunday Nov.
-6, daylight saving time will be observed at 2 a.m., sending Robeson County back in time for an hour.
+ELIZABETHTOWN — Two days before elections on Sunday, Nov.
+6, daylight saving time will be observed at 2 a.m., sending Bladen County back in time for an hour.

 This custom of changing the times has been popularly heralded as both a boon and a hassle.
 The effects of daylight savings time have prompted political action, including some in North Carolina in 2021, House Bill 307, which concerned the adoption of permanent daylight saving time.